MilanSkocic/codata/README.rst

 **Notes**:

-* The latest codata constants will be soon integrated in the `stdlib`: https://github.com/fortran-lang/stdlib/pull/800.
+* The latest codata constants will be soon integrated in the [stdlib](https://github.com/fortran-lang/stdlib/pull/800).
+The constants are implemented as derived type which carries the name, the value, the uncertainty and the unit.

 * If you only need sources for the codata constants that you can integrate directly in your sources you may be interested by https://github.com/vmagnin/fundamental_constants.